pustotnik/zenmake/docs/buildconf.rst

                 The default value is ``pickle``.

-    :provide-dep-targets: Provide target files of
+    :provide-edep-targets: Provide target files of
                 :ref:`external dependencies<dependencies-external>`
                 in the :ref:`buildroot<buildconf-buildroot>` directory.
                 It is useful to run built files from the build directory without